Empire State Realty Trust, Inc. (NYSE:ESRT) Receives $10.13 Consensus PT from Brokerages

-Empire State Realty Trust, Inc. (NYSE:ESRT) has been given a consensus recommendation of “Hold” by the seven ratings firms that are covering the stock, MarketBeat reports.
-Two research analysts have rated the stock with a sell recommendation, three have assigned a hold recommendation and one has given a buy recommendation to the company.
-The average 12-month price objective among brokers that have issued ratings on the stock in the last year is $10.13.
+Empire State Realty Trust, Inc. (NYSE:ESRT) has been given an average rating of “Hold” by the seven research firms that are presently covering the stock, Marketbeat.com reports.
+Two investment analysts have rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the company.
+The average 1 year price target among analysts that have issued ratings on the stock in the last year is $10.13.

-Several analysts have weighed in on the company.
-BMO Capital Markets raised Empire State Realty Trust from a “market perform” rating to an “outperform” rating and raised their price target for the company from $8.00 to $14.00 in a report on Thursday, December 3rd.
-Zacks Investment Research cut Empire State Realty Trust from a “hold” rating to a “sell” rating in a report on Friday, February 19th.
-Finally, Evercore ISI reissued an “underperform” rating on shares of Empire State Realty Trust in a report on Tuesday, January 12th.
+Several equities research analysts have weighed in on ESRT shares.
+BMO Capital Markets raised shares of Empire State Realty Trust from a “market perform” rating to an “outperform” rating and increased their price target for the company from $8.00 to $14.00 in a research report on Thursday, December 3rd.
+Zacks Investment Research cut shares of Empire State Realty Trust from a “hold” rating to a “sell” rating in a research report on Friday, February 19th.
+Finally, Evercore ISI reissued an “underperform” rating on shares of Empire State Realty Trust in a research report on Tuesday, January 12th.

+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Redpoint Investment Management Pty Ltd bought a new position in Empire State Realty Trust in the 4th quarter worth $98,000.
+XTX Markets LLC bought a new position in Empire State Realty Trust in the 4th quarter worth $212,000.
+Russell Investments Group Ltd. bought a new position in Empire State Realty Trust in the 4th quarter worth $15,915,000.
+Twinbeech Capital LP bought a new position in Empire State Realty Trust in the 3rd quarter worth $87,000.
+Finally, Keel Point LLC bought a new position in Empire State Realty Trust in the 3rd quarter worth $68,000.
+Institutional investors and hedge funds own 82.13% of the company’s stock.

 Empire State Realty Trust, Inc (NYSE: ESRT), a leading real estate investment trust (REIT), owns, manages, operates, acquires and repositions office and retail properties in Manhattan and the greater New York metropolitan area, including the Empire State Building, the ÂWorld's Most Famous Building.Â Headquartered in New York, New York, the Company's office and retail portfolio covers 10.1 million rentable square feet, as of September 30, 2020, consisting of 9.4 million rentable square feet in 14 office properties, including nine in Manhattan, three in Fairfield County, Connecticut, and two in Westchester County, New York; and approximately 700,000 rentable square feet in the retail portfolio.